 Short-term potential erosion, sedimentation and runoff to off-site surface waters during NY Project operations.
-Changes in elevations and grades, impervious surfaces, and placement of structures for the onshore substation could affect post-construction stormwater runoff from the NY Project Area.
-Changes in grades are expected to be limited to the operational footprint of onshore substation, since areas temporarily used for construction, surface grades will be returned to pre-construction conditions to the extent practicable.
-The southern portion of onshore substation site, adjacent to Reynolds Channel, is relatively flat and on previously filled land.
+Changes in elevations and grades, impervious surfaces, and placement of structures for the onshore substation and Hampton Road substation could affect post-construction stormwater runoff from the NY Project Area.
+Changes in grades are expected to be predominantly limited to the operational footprint of onshore substation and Hampton Road substation, since areas temporarily used for construction, surface grades will be returned to pre-construction conditions to the extent practicable.
+The southern portion of the onshore substation site, adjacent to Reynolds Channel, is relatively flat and on previously filled land.
 The northern portion of the onshore substation site includes a soil stockpile that occupies approximately 0.5 ac (2 h) of land.
 It is anticipated that this stockpile will be removed, and the area will be graded prior to construction of the onshore substation.
-Stormwater management and sediment control features for the onshore substation and its associated components, if necessary, will be designed to minimize offsite impacts from soil erosion and stormwater offsite during operations.
-Stormwater control features will be routinely inspected and cleaned to remove debris or excess vegetation that may impede its functionality.
-The inspection schedule for stormwater controls will be detailed in the SWPPP and/or SPCC, to be provided as part of the NY Project's EM&CP.